 Movement can also be implied through displays to show off components of your products or to create a feeling.
 Pulling the end of a scarf up using fishing wire can imply the movement of wind and make the shopper think of chilly days.

 This Anthropology window is so serene.
 Fans gently blow scarves to show how delicate they are while sunlight highlights the beautiful colors.
 (Image source: VM)

 Movement is implied in this windy Hackett window, creating an interesting scene to stop and look at.
 (Image source: VM)

 For example, encouraging shoppers to come closer to peer into a shadow box or behind curtains to see what they’re missing out on.
-Having something out of place or missing intrigues the mind and forces it to figure out what’s missing, which gets them to hang around a bit longer.
+Having something out of place or missing intrigues the mind and forces it to figure out what the missing piece of the puzzle is or how to solve the equation, which gets shoppers hanging around a bit longer.
 Perhaps long enough for you to make a sale?